Visiting Global Fellowship Programme

 Self-funded Fellows are self-funded visitors to the university whose research straddles a number of disciplines and who would benefit from affiliation with the Institute for Discovery.
 These fellows will benefit from ‘in-kind’ supports from the Institute, such as networking supports, engagement activities, institutional affiliation etc.

-- Self-catered accommodation, in a university one bedroom flat or equivalent
+- Hotel or self-catered accommodation, in a university one bedroom flat or equivalent

 - Return airfare in economy class, booked by the University